-Dear reader,
+Dear reader.

-Presenting the Mildred Dresselhaus Award is always a very special experience: to see what outstanding female scientists we can bring to Hamburg thanks to the award.
+Presenting the Mildred Dresselhaus Award is always a very special experience: to see what outstanding female scientists our cluster of excellence can bring to Hamburg thanks to the award.
 Experts who have already achieved a very good international reputation and who will now be there for us as collaborators, source of ideas, and discussion partners.
 But also excellent role models and advisors for young researchers who are still at the beginning of their career.